Code Style

 Best Practices

-These best practices help keep the code consistent.
+These best practices help keep the code consistent:

 - Use doc-strings and comments in your code.